Healthy Strides Foundation

 Meet the team!

-Dayna Pool PhD
+Dr Dayna Pool

 Dayna has been a physiotherapist in the area of neurological rehabilitation since 2003.
 Her clinical and research interests are in the area of activity based rehabilitation, utilising functional electrical stimulation to improve function and participation in children with neurological conditions and injuries.